-Later that day, we had signed up for a Dolphin Cruise as many dolphins make Jervis Bay their home!
-We selected Jervis Bay Wild and the Eco Adventure Tour which is about 2 hours departing twice a day from Huskisson.
+Later that day, I had signed up for a Dolphin Cruise as many dolphins make Jervis Bay their home!
+I selected Jervis Bay Wild and the Eco Adventure Tour which is about 2 hours departing twice a day from Huskisson.
 I did not expect the boat to go so fast but for the first 20 minutes it was like a rollercoaster ride while we skipped and sped through the ocean.
 Everyone on the boat was having a great time and super entertained by the thrilling ride.

 I would probably recommend the Dolphin Eco Tour which is only $35 per person instead of $65 and it’s about 1.5 hours long.
 I actually found 2 hours to be a bit long as there’s not really a washroom on the vessel and in our case since we found no dolphins we spent a long time just circling around in the water.

 It’s not a vacation without wine!
 There are a few wineries in the region but we settled on going to Two Figs winery.
 There wasn’t a tasting room outdoors (which is what I prefer), but it was okay because it was rainy anyways!
 There is a tasting fee of $5 per person which is waived if you buy a bottle.
 The tasting fee is really cheap even if you don’t buy a bottle as it allows you to try 12 wines!
 We enjoyed quite a few but finally decided on the Fizzante Dolce to bring home back to Vancouver.

 If you are looking for a hotel to stay in, I researched a ton of options so you can take a look at hotels in Jervis Bay to find one that works for you.